-- In the case of Candidates: third party partners, job boards and job aggregators where we consider this will improve the chances of finding you the right job;
+- In the case of candidates: third-party partners, job boards and job aggregators where we believe this will improve the chances of finding you the right job

-- In the case of Candidates and our Candidates' and prospective members of Staff's referees: third parties who we have retained to provide services such as reference, qualification and criminal convictions checks, to the extent that these checks are appropriate and in accordance with local laws;
+- In the case of candidates’ and prospective members of staff’s referees: third parties who we have retained to provide services such as reference, qualification and criminal convictions checks, to the extent that these checks are appropriate and in accordance with local laws

 - If Venture Up Ltd.merges with or is acquired by another business or company in the future, (or is in meaningful discussions about such a possibility) we may share your personal data with the (prospective) new owners of the business or company.